remix-run/remix/docs/file-conventions/route-files-v2.md

 ---
 title: Route File Naming (v2)
+new: true
 ---

 # Route File Naming (v2)

 You can opt-in to the new route file naming convention with a future flag in Remix config.
-It will be the default behavior in the future when v2 ships.
-For background on this change, [see the RFC][flatroutes-rfc].

 ```js filename=remix.config.js
 module.exports = {